metamericdesign/openwrt/README.md

 ### Firewall and Routing

+Basestation needs to be set to accept forwarding requests.
+Network > Firewall > Firewall - Zone Settings > General > Forward : Accept

-Cloud to Production
-`iptables -A FORWARD -i tun0 -s 10.8.1.0/24 -d 172.16.1.0/24 -j ACCEPT`
+Cloud to Production (should be setup on boot) `iptables -A FORWARD -i tun0 -s 10.8.1.0/24 -d 172.16.1.0/24 -j ACCEPT`

-Production to Cloud
+Production to Cloud (should not need this)
 `iptables -A FORWARD -i tun0 -s 172.16.0/24 -d 10.8.0.0/24 -j ACCEPT`